 You can also bring the indoors outside.
 Tenting the reception will protect your guests from the seaside evening chill, and can also take the event to another, more elegant level.
 This is a nice option if there are differing opinions on location — a beach ceremony followed by a tented reception may be the ideal compromise.
 A tented reception space is also a blank palette when it comes to décor.
 Drape the walls and ceiling with chiffon, cover the floor with carpet, and hang chandeliers dotted with orchids from the tent beams, and voilà — you have a ballroom on the beach!
 The sound of waves crashing in the background is an added bonus to an elegant evening by the sea.

-For more advice, learn what every bride should know for her wedding floral appointments, discover the best unique wedding flowers you've never heard of, and find out what not to do when selecting wedding flowers.
+For more advice, see some of our favorite beach wedding invitations you can buy online, learn what every bride should know for her wedding floral appointments, discover the best unique wedding flowers you've never heard of, and find out what not to do when selecting wedding flowers.